Ava (2020 film): Production

 In August 2018, the production drew criticism due to Matthew Newton, who at the time was set to direct, having been accused of multiple allegations of assault and domestic violence.
 In addition to the accusations, he had also pleaded guilty to assaulting Brooke Satchwell, his then girlfriend.
 Jessica Chastain, a vocal advocate for the MeToo movement, was accused of hypocrisy for working with Newton.
 Newton would ultimately step down from directing the film, with Tate Taylor hired to replace him.
 Newton is credited as the film's writer.

-In September 2018, Colin Farrell, Common, and John Malkovich joined the cast of the film.
+In September 2018, Colin Farrell, Common, and John Malkovich joined the cast of the film, then still titled Eve.
 In October 2018, Christopher Domig, Diana Silvers, Geena Davis, Joan Chen, and Jess Weixler joined the cast of the film.
 In November 2019, it was announced the film had been re-titled Ava.

 Filming

-Principal photography began on September 24, 2018, in Boston, and was filmed in Boston, Gloucester, and Weston, Massachusetts, USA.
-Filming locations included Saint Joseph's Abbey, The Schrafft Center, Wingaersheek Beach, Worcester Regional Airport, Boston Public Market, and Boston Common.
+Principal photography began on September 24, 2018, in Boston, and continued in Boston, Gloucester, and Weston, Massachusetts, in the United States.
+Filming locations included Saint Joseph's Abbey, The Schrafft Center, Wingaersheek Beach, Worcester Regional Airport, Boston Public Market and Boston Common.